 Plant in the full sun and well draining soil.
 Grown as a tree or bush, plant as close as 6 feet apart to create a privacy hedge with this fruit tree.
 Provide more space, 10 feet or more to allow space between trees.

 Fruits tend to ripe in the Fall in most areas.
 The size, color, and texture will aide in determining ripeness.
 The size can vary based on the quantity of fruit on the tree.
 If there are many fruits, but ripening small.
 Reducing the quantity may allow the remaining fruit the become large.

 Pomegranates have a droopy and dense form with nice red color from the flowers to the fruits most of the year.
-They work well in the corner of landscapes to provide in color and interest in the garden.
-Trees can grow large over the years, and an attractive pomegranate tree is also great as a focal point in a mediterranean setting.
+They work well in the corner of landscapes to provide color and interest in the garden.
+Trees can grow large over the years, and an attractive pomegranate tree is also great as a focal point in a Mediterranean setting.
 In California, the pomegranates have greatly gained in popularity both due to its healthy and nutritious nature, as well as their need for little care and water.